 Career prospects

-After successfully completing your training, you can take on larger client portfolios.
+After completing your training, you can take on larger client portfolios.
 There are then options to take on responsibility for a larger team.

 Experienced stockbrokers can move into account, relationship or fund management roles.
 With further experience, it may be possible to set up your own broking firm or to become a partner within your existing employment.
 A partner will deal with a client base consisting of high-net-worth clients, which attracts greater prestige and rewards.